The-Computer-Cowboy/Google-Chronicle/README.md

         Create YARA-L Rules: Use the Chronicle UI or API to create YARA-L rules.
         Configure Detection: Define detection rules that trigger alerts when YARA-L matches are found.

-Contributing
-We welcome contributions to this repository.
-Please follow these guidelines:

-    Fork the Repository: Create a fork of the repository on your GitHub account.
-    Create a New Branch: Create a new branch for your feature or bug fix.
-    Make Changes: Commit your changes to the new branch.
-    Push Changes: Push your changes to your forked repository.
-    Submit a Pull Request: Submit a pull request to the main repository.

-License

 Disclaimer

 The use of this repository and its contents is solely at your own risk.
-We make no warranties or guarantees regarding the accuracy, completeness, or effectiveness of the parsers and YARA rules.
+We make no warranties or guarantees regarding the accuracy, completeness, or effectiveness of anything contained in this repository.